Our Services

 Helpful Resources

-Mineral oil helps by coating stool and the intestinal lining so water stays in the stool, making it easier to pass and reducing straining, but it is for short-term relief only due to risks like reduced absorption of vitamins A, D, E, and K, aspiration in people with swallowing problems, and oily leakage.
+Mineral oil relieves constipation by coating stool and the intestinal lining, helping stool retain water so it passes more easily with less straining.
+However, it's only recommended for short-term use because it can reduce absorption of vitamins A, D, E, and K, cause aspiration in people with swallowing difficulties, and lead to oily leakage.

-For lasting relief, doctors usually recommend gradually increasing fiber, drinking more water, regular activity, a timed bathroom routine, and, if needed, osmotic laxatives like polyethylene glycol; avoid mineral oil in frail older adults, those with swallowing issues, and young children, and seek urgent care for red flags like bleeding, black stools, severe pain, vomiting, fever, sudden constipation after age 50, or weight loss.
-There are several factors to consider that could change your next steps; see below for complete guidance and important details.
+For long-term relief, doctors typically recommend gradually increasing fiber, drinking more water, staying physically active, establishing a consistent bathroom routine, and using osmotic laxatives like polyethylene glycol when needed.
+Avoid mineral oil in frail older adults, individuals with swallowing problems, and young children.
+Seek urgent care for red flags such as rectal bleeding, black stools, severe abdominal pain, vomiting, fever, new constipation after age 50, or unexplained weight loss.

 If you're feeling bloated, straining to pass stool, or going fewer than three times per week, you may be constipated.
 One treatment that's been used for decades is mineral oil.
 But how does mineral oil actually work—and when is it appropriate?